EndiHariadi43/Bhinneka/README.md

 - Uniting people under **fairness**, **transparency**, and **collective growth**.
 - Building a sustainable ecosystem that thrives on cooperation.

-With the spirit of *Unity in Diversity*, BHEK is not just a meme coin, but a **symbol of collaboration without borders**. 🚀
+With the spirit of *Unity in Diversity*, $BHEK is not just a meme coin, but a **symbol of collaboration without borders**. 🚀

 ---

 ## 🚀 Earn Passive Income with Referrals

-We believe in **community empowerment** — and now you can be rewarded simply by sharing Bhinneka (BHEK) with your friends!
+We believe in **community empowerment** — and now you can be rewarded simply by sharing Bhinneka ($BHEK) with your friends!

 ✨ **How it works**:
 1. Share your **special referral link** below.